On this page, learn how to manage people's expectations around time commitments and boundaries in lived experience work.

 For a discussion group, let people know how long the group will run for and be clear if it's a one-off event.

-If participants are required to read anything in advance, make sure you tell them in plenty of time so they can prepare.
-Mind recommends giving people at least a week to read materials – longer if there is a lot to read in advance.
+If participants have to read anything in advance, make sure you tell them in plenty of time so they can prepare.
+Mind recommends giving people at least a week to read materials – and longer if there's a lot to read.

-Working with people who have had difficult experiences often leads them to open up and share stories that are deeply distressing.
+Working with people who have had difficult experiences often means they'll open up and share stories that are deeply distressing.
 It's tempting to want to offer a shoulder to cry on if someone is very upset and finding a situation particularly challenging.

 It's important to be 'human' in these circumstances, but it's also vital to maintain professional boundaries and be very clear about the remit of your role.

 Avoid giving out your personal contact details.
-Instead, have a list of resources and organisations to hand, so you can direct people to more appropriate and longer-term sources of support, such as the Mind Infoline, local Minds' services or Samaritans.
+Instead, have a list of resources and organisations to hand, so you can direct people to more appropriate and longer-term sources of support.
+These could include: